2019-02-10: Peter (PHabermehl) designed two five alternative arms for the gripper.

 Find my other fischertechnik designs here.

 Edit 2018-09-18: Wow, things went crazy.
 This design seems to have hit a spot, in only three days it's become the most popular fischertechnik design on thingiverse!
 Thank you for all the likes, comments and PMs.
 Since this receives a lot of attention from international users, I just wanted to make sure that everybody realizes that this design is meant to be used with the fischertechnik construction toy system.
 Most parts of the marble run you can see in the video are not 3D printed but from fischertechnik (which I am not affiliated with), a construction toy which has existed since the late 60s and, though having been overtaken by Lego in regard to popularity in later years, still has a strong fan base mostly in Germany and its neighboring countries.
-So if you want to replicate my marble run, go and grab one of their sets from the Dynamic line (Dynamic is the marble run variety of fischertechnik), I'm sure you (and maybe your kids) will have lots of fun with it.
+So if you want to replicate my marble run, go and grab one of their sets from the Dynamic line (Dynamic is the marble run variety of fischertechnik), I'm sure you (and maybe your kids - it's Christmas, soon!) will have lots of fun with it.
 And if you print my servo design, be sure to post your make and leave a comment how it worked for you! -- end of edit --

 Print all .stl as provided (with supports), except